ingotportal/training/ApiCodeImprovementExamples.md

 ### Sample One

 The purpose of this function is to get the next available delivery date for cargo to the warehouse.
-The function accepts three parameters:
+The function accepts two parameters:
 * $loadDate - The date the cargo is loaded onto the lorry.
 * $transitTime - The time it takes to get from the dock to the warehouse.